 Independent schools are realising that the key to narrowing the skills gap may well be better preparation earlier on.
-This ensure that young people arrive at their higher-education destinations ready to take advantage of all the opportunities presented to them.
+This ensures that young people arrive at their higher-education destinations ready to take advantage of all the opportunities presented to them.
 There's no right way of doing this, but independent schools are developing new and innovative forms of teaching to cushion the transition between school and higher education.

-Written by Talk Education.
 Talk Education is a dynamic digital guide to the world's best schools, produced by a team with a combined total of over 175 years' experience in this sector - unlocking the secrets of independent education for a global audience.
 Read reviews of the world's best schools, compare data on your favourites and find the perfect school for your child.